-Traditionally, a salesperson’s remuneration consists of a base salary and variable commission for an obvious reason: sales commission supports sales behavior; motivates your sales team to work hard and go the extra mile (it literally celebrates the hard work done).
+Traditionally, a salesperson’s remuneration consists of a base salary and variable commission for an obvious reason: sales commission supports sales behavior; motivates your sales team to work hard and go the extra mile.
 Besides these immediate positive effects, having a sales commission plan helps you to retain the sales team, therefore saving you money.
 This makes it a top priority.

 Of course, there are various ratios and models of sales commission plans, and they all serve their purpose.
 Below, you’ll find a basic division based on your business type, the usual mistakes to avoid, and the best practices to follow, when creating a sales commission plan.